2019 Distribution Requirements

 Students must take three units in each of the following four categories:

 Humanities 110: Required of all first-year students and of all transfer students.
-Sophomore or junior transfers may substitute either Humanities 220 or two units from Humanities 211, 212, 231 and 232, and one additional unit from Group I or Group II for the Humanities 110 requirement.
+Sophomore or junior transfers who do not have transfer credit equivalent to 110 may substitute either Humanities 220 or two units from Humanities 211, 212, 231 and 232, and one additional unit from Group I or Group II for the Humanities 110 requirement.

 Group I: 3 units from the following subjects, of which 2 must come from the same subject: Art, Chinese, Classics (only Greek and Latin language and literature classes), Comparative Literature, Comparative Race and Ethnicity Studies, Dance, English (including Creative Writing), French, German, Humanities, Literature, Music, Philosophy, Russian, Spanish, Theatre.
 A maximum of two units can be from language classes.